 Using Trees for Healing

-Throughout ancient times, people have turned to trees to help them heal, to connect with their spirituality, or even for their traditional medicinal properties.
+Throughout ancient times, people have turned to trees to help them heal, connect with their spirituality, or even for their traditional medicinal properties.
 Here's a list of some of the trees known to be worshipped for their sacredness or to be used for their healing properties:

-Oak: Known for its huge stature, many would turn to this tree when searching steadfastness.
+Oak: Known for its huge stature, many would turn to this tree when searching for steadfastness.
 It was often known as the sacred tree of the weather gods.

 Baobab: This tree has been revered for centuries and holds great spiritual significance in Africa and Australia. it's believed to be the gateway to the afterlife.
 This tree is often known as the Tree of Life because of its ability to store huge quantities of water.

 Willow: In Celtic nations, this tree was used to make harps.
-In the Greek culture, folklore talks about the goddesses, Artemis, and Hera being connected to this tree.
+In Greek culture, folklore talks about the goddesses, Artemis, and Hera being connected to this tree.
 The willow was revered for its feminine qualities and is often associated with the moon.

-Yew: This tree is considered one of the most magical of spiritual trees.
+Yew: This tree is considered one of the most magical spiritual trees.
 The ancient Greek culture held it sacred as it was considered the protector of the soul.
 This belief is held by many other cultures and Yew trees were planted at burial sites for this very reason.
 In Nordic mythology, it's believed Odin hung himself for nine days from the Yew.

 These are only a few of the trees worshipped for their many special qualities.
 I encourage you to explore further and discover for yourself how special these plants are.
 You may enjoy reading Suzanne Simard's "Finding the Mother Tree: Discovering the Wisdom of the Forest" a fascinating story as she talks about her own personal journey into the intimate world of trees.